lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-link-share.md

 # Share assets as a link {#share-assets-as-a-link}

-AEM Assets Brand Portal Administrators can share links of multiple assets with authorized internal users and external entities, including partners and vendors.
+[!DNL AEM Assets Brand Portal] Administrators can share links of multiple assets with authorized internal users and external entities, including partners and vendors.
 Editors can view and share only the assets shared with them.

-Sharing assets through a link is a convenient way of making them available to external parties as the receivers do not have to log in to Brand Portal to access the assets.
+Sharing assets through a link is a convenient way of making them available to external parties as the receivers do not have to log in to [!DNL Brand Portal] to access the assets.

 Link sharing access is restricted to editors and administrators.
 For more information, see [Managing users, groups, and user roles](../using/brand-portal-adding-users.md#manage-user-roles).

 >[!NOTE]
 >
->Upto 5GB of zip download is allowed using link share feature on brand portal.
+>Upto 5GB of zip download is allowed using link share feature on [!DNL brand portal].

 To share assets as a link, follow these steps: